Advancing NNP Training in Atlanta

 Registered Nurse

-Must be a currently licensed Registered Nurse (RN) with active nursing practice experience.
+Must be a currently licensed Registered Nurse (RN) with recent neonatal nursing experience.

 Emory/CHOA Employment